neo-garaix/lizmap-web-client/tests/README.md

 Be sure to have executed `npm install` in the `root project directory` to install Mocha.

-You can then go in `js-units` directory and execute:
+You can then go in `root` directory of LWC and execute:

 - `npm run js:test` to run the JavaScript unit tests

-Or you can execute `npm run js:test --workspace=tests/js-units` from the root project directory.

 ## Testing data